Fort Lauderdale Bicycle Accident Lawyer

 Bicycle riders are almost completely exposed and vulnerable to catastrophic injury or death following a collision with an automobile on a busy city street.
-If you or a loved one has been injured in a Fort Lauderdale bicycle accident, Rosen Injury Law can help ensure you get the medical care you need and the financial assistance you deserve after an accident that wasn’t your fault.
-Rosen Injury Law specializes in serious accident injury cases, including traumatic brain injury (TBI) and wrongful death.
+If you or a loved one has been injured in a Fort Lauderdale bicycle accident, Rosen Injury Law, P.A. can help ensure you get the medical care you need and the financial assistance you deserve after an accident that wasn’t your fault.
+Rosen Injury Law, P.A. specializes in serious accident injury cases, including traumatic brain injury (TBI) and wrongful death.
 We’ve recovered sizeable verdicts for many Fort Lauderdale personal injury victims and are available to help you too in your time of need.
 Call our office at 954-787-1500 for a free consultation.

 Rights and Duties of Bicycle Riders in Fort Lauderdale

 Bicyclists are considered vehicle drivers under Florida law.
 Cyclists have all the rights and duties of vehicle drivers in Florida – they must obey traffic signals, travel in the direction of the flow of traffic, use headlamps at night, yield to pedestrians in crosswalks, and yield to other vehicles when entering the roadway from a parking lot, driveway, alleyway, or side street.